nlnwa/soc/README.md

 The repository mostly contains code for OOS (out-of-scope) handling, with a few adjacent tasks (Doc2Vec, language detection, etc...)

-Additional files for language detection using machine learning are available [here](https://drive.google.com/open?id=1Om7PGu_auqUMncnj1tIikawcy_9tnytj).
-These files are not used, but exist for later reference if needed.
+Example files for doc2vec and language detection using machine learning are available in the `examples` folder.

 ## Usage
 The main file is server.py, which when run provides two services: